WAKA (TV): Fighting for more power

 By this time, the channel 8 allocation in Selma had caught the attention of Post Stations, the broadcasting division of The Washington Post.
 In the late 1950s, in an effort to maximize the 12 VHF channels available, the FCC proposed relaxing its mileage separation rules for these channels.
 The separations were proposed to be decreased only a few miles to minimize interference; however, the channel 8 frequency at Selma would be one of a handful of channels that could fall under this action.
 Had the proposal been implemented, the channel 8 license would have been moved to Birmingham (Channel 8 at Nashville, then occupied by WSIX-TV, under 10 mi too close to Birmingham according to established FCC interference separation rules, had prevented this in the past).
 The Post made it clear that it would like to move the channel 8 allocation to Birmingham.

 Meanwhile, the Brennans seemed to have no immediate plans to activate channel 8 at Selma.
-This was logical, since Selma was just barely large enough to support a full-service television station, and the only way for the station to be profitable would be if it operated from a transmitter powerful enough to cover Montgomery.
-However, when the FCC rejected its application for a tower closer to Montgomery, Deep South went on the air anyway from its originally-specified (quite spartan) facilities in Selma about eight months afterward, presumably fearing it would lose the license otherwise.
+However, when the FCC rejected its application for a tower closer to Montgomery, Deep South went on the air anyway from its originally-specified facilities in Selma about eight months afterward, presumably fearing it would lose the license otherwise.
 Later, Deep South applied to build a 2000 ft tower in West Blocton that could serve Birmingham, Tuscaloosa, and Selma.
 This request also failed after two other UHF stations—WCFT (now WSES) in Tuscaloosa and WBMG (now WIAT) in Birmingham—objected out of concerns for fostering UHF's growth.
-WCFT and WBMG had construction permits for new towers, but stated they would not do so if channel 8 was granted a tower at West Blocton.
+WCFT and WBMG had construction permits to build new towers, but stated they would not do so if channel 8 was granted a tower at West Blocton.

 In 1976, Grisham filed once more for an application to build a maximum-powered site, this time from a tall tower near Lowndesboro; it could not build a taller tower in Selma or anywhere else in Dallas County because of existing flight patterns.
 WCOV fought again, this time suggesting the de-intermixture of the Selma and Montgomery markets to make all stations UHF; in 1978, it proposed moving channel 8 to Tuscaloosa for educational use and channel 12 to Columbus, with WSFA being reassigned channel 45.
 The FCC denied the WCOV proposal in May 1980.
 In July, it then proceeded to approve the WSLA application.
 Appeals from WCOV and WKAB dragged on for several more years until final approval from the FCC was granted in 1983 and a federal appeals court denied further pleas from the UHF stations the next year.